Watch for Updates on Fall Activities for Children

 Washington Revels does not practice or tolerate discrimination or harassment on the basis of race, color, religion, national origin, age, disability, sex, sexual orientation, gender identity or expression, personal appearance, family status or responsibilities, political affiliation, source of income, or place of residence or business.
 Allegations of discrimination will be thoroughly investigated and dealt with appropriately.
 This applies to all employees, subcontractors, volunteers, parents and students.

 Valuable items should not be brought to the workshop.
 Please leave toys and other personal objects at home or in the car.
 Washington Revels will not be responsible for any lost or stolen items.
 Items found will be placed in the lost-and-found cubby.
-Articles left in the lost-and-found cubby will be donated at the end of every session to a local charity.
+Articles left in the lost-and-found cubby will be donated to a local charity at the end of every session.

 Inclement Weather Policy

-Washington Revels generally follows Montgomery County Public Schools for closings due to weather conditions.
-If Revels is closed, there will be a message on the answering machine – 301-587-3835 – stating that we are closed.
+Washington Revels After-School Workshops follow Montgomery County Public Schools for closings due to weather conditions.
 You will also receive an email from the office if class is cancelled.
 If class is not cancelled but conditions are difficult, you are the best judge of driving conditions in your neighborhood and the safety of your street during dangerous weather conditions; please use your best judgment as to whether to come or not.

 In case of an emergency (a fire, for example), your child will be walked to a safe location where he or she can be picked up.
 If you are unable to pick up your child during a crisis or emergency, your child will be cared for until you can be reunited.
 Please provide an alternate emergency contact on the registration form.[updated 07/30/2019]